 - 6.1 Tenders not strictly in accordance with the specification may be considered if a marked financial advantage to the Trust would otherwise be lost.
-A marked financial advantage is a saving in excess of £1000 or 1% of the tender price, whichever is the greater. - 6.2 Provided there is no reason to doubt the bona fides of the tenderer, the lowest tenderer to specification may be asked to revise his tender to conform to the revised specification. - 6.3 If he is willing to do so but refuses to abide by his original price, his tender must be rejected. - 6.4 If he declines to revise his tender to conform with the specification then, in the case of professional Services Contracts or Supplies Contracts, post tender negotiations may be undertaken in accordance with the procedures below.
-Otherwise his tender should be rejected and the second lowest (or second highest in the case of a sale) should be considered. - 6.5 If so many of the tenderers fail to conform with the specification that the whole basis of the competition is invalidated or post tender negotiations do not take place then consideration should be given to re-commencing competition and inviting further tenders.
+A marked financial advantage is a saving in excess of £1000 or 1% of the tender price, whichever is the greater. - 6.2 Provided there is no reason to doubt the bona fides of the tenderer, the lowest tenderer to specification may be asked to revise their tender to conform to the revised specification. - 6.3 If they are willing to do so but refuses to abide by their original price, their tender must be rejected. - 6.4 If they decline to revise their tender to conform with the specification then, in the case of professional Services Contracts or Supplies Contracts, post tender negotiations may be undertaken in accordance with the procedures below.
+Otherwise, their tender should be rejected and the second lowest (or second highest in the case of a sale) should be considered. - 6.5 If so many of the tenderers fail to conform with the specification that the whole basis of the competition is invalidated or post tender negotiations do not take place then consideration should be given to re-commencing competition and inviting further tenders.